lf-edge/eden/README.md

    * `eve` -- sub-commands for interact with EVE.
    * `controller` -- sub-commands to update EVE.
    * `pod` -- work with applications running on EVE (containers and VMs)

+## Eden EVE commands

+`eden eve onboard` - onboard EVE that is the current config `eden eve reset` - put EVE to the initial state (reset to config) removing all changes made by commands or tests